PeterShinners/comp/design/types.md

 ordered, and can be iterated or referenced by position in the structure.

 The language allows the definition of shapes, which act like a schema for a structure.
-This can define fields that belong to a structure, along with optional default values, typing information, and documentation.
+The schema defines fields that belong to a structure, along with optional default values, typing information, and documentation.

-Any structure that has the required fields and positional values can be considered compatible with a defined shape.
+Any structure that contains the required fields and positional values is considered compatible with a matching shape.
 Every function defines a required shape, which allows any compatible structure to be used to call that function.

 ## Booleans